CIS-Projects-in-CS-S21/pro-moviematch/README.md

   - Select sign in to your account
   - Sign in credentials: username: moviematch   password: moviematch
   - Select MovieMatch under Published Projects list

+### To Login to MovieMatch App
+  - On Login page, type in email: demo1test@gmail.com & password: moviematch